ConSol/sakuli/docs/manual/execution/native/installation-client.md

   * [Open Monitoring Distribution (OMD)](installation-omd.md).
   * [Icinga2](forwarder-icinga2.md)
 * Sakuli can also be integrated in **continuous integration environments like Jenkins**.
 Documentation is coming in the next time (...have one?)

-# Upgrade process

-Execute `__SAKULI_HOME__/../Uninstaller/uninstaller.jar` to remove the current installed version.
-This will only affect the files in `__SAKULI_HOME__`.
-The uninstaller removes all installed files, and resets the environment configuration.

-After that just install the new version.